-- 7.2.1 It is important to recognise that the report of a possible test incident may give rise, not only to an investigation of whether there has been a breach of the National Protocols (protocols breach investigation), but also to an investigation into misconduct by any person allegedly responsible for the breach of their employer's conduct requirements (misconduct investigation).
-A protocol's breach investigation may overlay a misconduct investigation. - 7.2.2 Where the relevant conduct could amount to a breach of the employer's conduct requirements it is recommended that the assessment and investigation process be carried out in accordance with the employer's misconduct procedures, and that findings be made on both the issue of misconduct as an employee and the issue of breach of the National Protocols. - 7.2.3 Where the relevant conduct would not amount to a breach of the employer's conduct requirements, appropriate local procedures should be adhered to determine the issue of breach of the National Protocols. - 7.2.4 In either situation, the investigating authority should adhere to principles of procedural fairness.
-Adherence to these principles ensures that an investigation meets accepted standards of fairness; however, where employer misconduct procedures apply, there may be additional requirements imposed on an investigating authority.

-- 7.2.5 It is expected that the investigating authority will use existing rules and procedures and have experience in evidence collection.
-In addition to statements by people involved, it may also be necessary to request expert support from the Test Administration Authority in the form of analysis of script booklets etc. - 7.2.6 Investigating authorities should call upon all appropriate resources to determine the following: - whether the alleged breach has been substantiated to the satisfaction of the investigating authority; - who was responsible and whether there was intent to gain unfair advantage (i.e. to cheat); - 7.2.7 At the same time as the investigating authority is conducting the investigation, depending on the nature of the breach alleged and its possible consequences, ACARA and the Test Administration Authority may consider action to address concerns relating to data quality and/or test validity. - 7.2.8 Investigating bodies need to consider, during their investigations, what information they need to provide to TAAs to support their decision making with respect to:
+- 7.2.1.
+It is important to recognise that the report of a possible test incident may give rise not only to an investigation of whether there has been a breach of the national protocols (protocols breach investigation), but also to an investigation into misconduct by any person allegedly responsible for the breach of their employer's conduct requirements (misconduct investigation).
+A protocol's breach investigation may overlay a misconduct investigation. - 7.2.2.
+Where the relevant conduct could amount to a breach of the employer's conduct requirements it is recommended that the assessment and investigation process be carried out according to the employer's misconduct procedures.
+The findings of the investigation should be made on both the issue of employee misconduct and the issue of breach of the national protocols. - 7.2.3.
+Where it is proven that there was no breach of the employer's conduct requirements, the findings on the investigation should be made on the issue of breach of the national protocols only. - 7.2.4.
+In either situation, the investigating authority should adhere to the principles of procedural fairness.
+Adherence to these principles ensures that the investigation meets accepted standards of fairness; however, where employer's misconduct procedures apply, there may be additional requirements imposed on the investigating authority. - 7.2.5.
+It is expected that the investigating authority uses existing rules and procedures and has experience in evidence collection.
+In addition to statements from people involved, it may also be necessary to request expert support from the test administration authority in the form of analysis of script booklets etc. - 7.2.6.
+The investigating authority should call upon all appropriate resources to determine the following: - whether the alleged breach has been substantiated to the satisfaction of the investigating authority - who was responsible and whether there was intent to gain unfair advantage (that is, to cheat). - 7.2.7.
+At the same time as the investigating authority is conducting the investigation, depending on the nature of the breach alleged and its possible consequences, ACARA and the test administration authority may consider action to address concerns relating to data quality and/or test validity. - 7.2.8.
+During their investigation, the investigating authority needs to consider what information it needs to provide to the test administration authority to support its decision-making with respect to: - whether data have been compromised as a result of the breach, and - what evidence is available to indicate that the test results accurately reflect the work of the affected student(s).